Author: Kepion Product Team

 @proxy_name=N'KepionSI';

-Now that the SQL Agent Job is configured, you can call it from within SQL using:
+Now that the agent job is configured, you can call it from within SQL using:

 EXEC [msdb].[dbo].sp_start_job N'Delete Files';